chadrosenquist/simple-weather/README.md

 that runs Javascript (JSONP) from open weather map.
 Then the function `test()` is called with the results.
 The results are displayed in the `<div>` element.

+# Testing
+Currently, there are no automated tests.